-For AI to fundamentally disrupt executive search, it won’t be because of better note-taking, calendar booking, or interview scheduling.
-Those things are useful.
-But they’re incremental.
+For AI to genuinely change executive search, it will not be through better note-taking, calendar booking, or interview scheduling.
+Those improvements are useful, but they are incremental.

 There’s a widely held belief that executive search is more art than science.
 Knowing who the “right” people are for a role is primarily about instinct, experience, and judgment.